Ocean Gala Review and Specifications

 |Former names||MS Scandinavia (Scandinavian World Cruises), MS Stardancer (DFDS Seaways), Viking Serenade, MS Island Escape (Thomson Cruises)|

 Review of Ocean Gala

-Island Escape (Ocean Gala) was built in 1981 by Dubigeon Normandie SA (Nantes, France) as the biggest cruise ferry at the time.
-After several conversions she now features a capacity for 1,760 passengers and 636 crew.
+Ocean Gala cruise ship (formerly MS Island Escape) was built in 1981 by Dubigeon Normandie SA (Nantes France) as the biggest cruise ferry at the time.
+After several drydock conversions, the vessel currently has capacity 1760 passengers and 540 crew.

 History - construction & ownership

 The 40,171-ton, 1,760-passenger cruise ship Island Escape (now Ocean Gala) was sold by Thomson Cruises to Cruise Holdings Inc. (a consortium of investors based in South Florida) in December 2015.
 Columbia Cruise Services (CCS) was awarded with the Full Management of the cruise ship.
 Island Escape was in Brest (France) shipyard where she was renamed "Ocean Gala".
 U.S. Shipbrokers managed the vessel's sale in 2015 and became the commercial management firm for the ship.